b00f/b00f.github.io/docs/_posts/2021-11-04-distributed_vs_decentralized.md

 ## Blockchain

 <img style="float: right;" alt="Blockchain" src="../assets/images/distributed_vs_decentralized-blockchain.png">
-Decentralized systems are vulnerable to Sybil attacks, where an attacker creates multiple fake identities in order to manipulate the network.
+As mentioned earlier, decentralized systems are vulnerable to Sybil attacks, where an attacker creates multiple fake identities in order to manipulate the network.
 To address this issue, blockchain technology introduces a consensus mechanism to ensure that all nodes in the network have the same state (also known as a [replicated state machine](https://en.wikipedia.org/wiki/State_machine_replication)).